cmohge1/lrbs-digital-editing-advanced-2019/day5.md

 #### Using R to visualise text data

-For the rest of this session, we will be using an R Notebook, which can be downloaded [here](R-intro-notebook2-lrbs.Rmd).
+For the rest of this session, we will be using the second R Notebook on using tidy text and the XML libraries to visualise edition data, which can be downloaded [here](R-intro-notebook2-lrbs.Rmd).

 Click [here](R-intro-notebook2-lrbs.nb.html) to access the HTML version of the notebook.

+You probably noticed the introduction of regular expressions (regex) the past two days.
+Here is the link to [Regex101.com](https://regex101.com/), the online regex tester that I showed.

-Access the marginalia XML [here](460-markings-only.xml).
+(Note: Access the marginalia XML [here](460-markings-only.xml).)